-Phoenix and Scottsdale residents trust Dr. Todd Hobgood for eyelid surgery (blepharoplasty) to address some of the aesthetic concerns that bother them most.
+Phoenix and Scottsdale residents trust Dr. Todd Hobgood for blepharoplasty, often called eyelid surgery, to address some of the aesthetic concerns that bother them most.
 Because the skin surrounding the eyes is relatively thin and delicate, it’s often the first place to droop, sag, and wrinkle.
 Many people feel that their eyelids make them appear older, worn out, or sad.
 Some individuals may even experience visual impairment as a result of sagging skin.
 Dr. Hobgood uses his refined skills to address the features of your lower and upper eyelids that make you feel self-conscious.

 Is Blepharoplasty Right for You?

 The ideal candidate for blepharoplasty is a nonsmoker in generally good health who wishes to refresh his or her eyes.
 Potential candidates should not have any existing health problems that may interfere with their suitability for the procedure, such as bleeding disorders, diabetes, cardiovascular diseases, compromised immunity, active infections, and certain eye disorders.
 These conditions can lead to a greater risk of infection, reduced healing, serious bleeding, and other complications associated with surgery and anesthesia.

 Blepharoplasty can treat many common aesthetic concerns of the upper and lower eyelids, including the following:

 How Much Does Blepharoplasty Cost?

 The cost of eyelid surgery in Scottsdale, Chandler, and the Phoenix area typically ranges between $10,000 and $12,000.
 More complex cases typically fall on the higher end of the cost spectrum, and the price goes up for those who combine eyelid surgery with other procedures, such as a brow lift.
 During your consultation, Dr. Hobgood reviews your potential cost with you to help you make an informed decision.